 Bill paying delays to fund students

-Almost a third of families have had to sacrifice spending on essential household bills because of delays in the student grant.
+Almost a third of families have had to sacrifice spending on essential household bills because of delays in the student grant, it emerged.

 A credit union survey found 32% of families sacrificing spending on vital bills.